DC Metro Housing Market Report: March 2026

 How does Montgomery County compare to Northern Virginia in 2026?

-Montgomery County's March 2026 median of $650,000 (+6.6%) competes with Fairfax County at $768,000 (+1.7%) and Arlington at $819,000 (+7.9%).
-Montgomery County offers lower entry prices with faster appreciation, while NoVA offers more tech-sector employment density.
+Montgomery County's March 2026 median of $650,000 (+6.6%) is lower than Fairfax County at $768,000 (+1.7%) and Arlington at $819,000 (+7.9%).
+Montgomery County offers lower entry prices with faster price appreciation; Northern Virginia offers more tech-sector employment density and shorter Metro commutes to DC.

 Are homes selling above asking price in the DC Metro?